InsectRobotics/connectome_emergence/README.md

 to the connectome; only 449 scalar biophysical parameters are learned.

-**Paper**: "Connectome-Constrained Spiking Neural Networks Reproduce Emergent Computations in the Larval *Drosophila* Olfactory Pathway" (CCN 2026).
+**Paper**: "Connectome-Constrained Spiking Neural Networks Reproduce Emergent Computations in the Larval *Drosophila* Olfactory Pathway" (Cognitive Computation Neuroscience 2026).
 See [`CCN_Final_2026.pdf`](CCN_Final_2026.pdf).

 ## Installation